x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/turn-off-or-suspend-messaging-records-management-exchange-2013-help.md

 > [!WARNING]
-> Retention policies also include Move to Archive tags, which move messages to the user’s archive mailbox.
+> Retention policies also include Move to Archive tags, which move messages to the user's archive mailbox.
 If you remove a retention policy that has a Move to Archive tag, users who had the policy applied will no longer have messages moved to the archive by the Managed Folder Assistant.<BR>To avoid this, remove only the Delete and Allow Recovery and Permanently Delete tags from your organization and keep the policies that have the Move to Archive tags applied.
 Alternatively, users who have and archive enabled could manually move items to their archive mailbox using Outlook or Outlook Web App.<BR>Before removing retention tags or retention policies, we recommend that you check the settings of the tags being removed.
-Don’t delete tags with the Move to Archive retention action.
+Don't delete tags with the Move to Archive retention action.

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the “Messaging records management” entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.
+To see what permissions you need, see the "Messaging records management" entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.

 > [!NOTE]